gekatateam/neptunus/docs/CONFIGURATION.md

  - **directory**: Path to the directory where the pipelines files are stored.
  - **extension**: File extension to use.
 New files will be created with the specified extension, and existing files with a different extension will be ignored.

-This is a default storage for the engine:
+This is the default storage for the engine:
 ```toml
 [engine]
   storage = "fs"